What Are User Personas In UX & Why Are They So Important In App Development?

 Self-identification options help create a bond with the user as they will understand you get them and be more open to engaging in conversation with you.
 Self-selection tools build an emotional attachment with your buyers by providing customised solutions for them which encourages more engagement and increases conversion.

 The biggest way to increase your conversion rates via your website is by utilising video.
 We previously touched on this, people buy from people, and what better way to identify with your buyer and communicate your solutions than with video?
-Even implementing simple videos explaining why someone should complete a form on a landing page results in an average of 80% increase to conversion rates.
+Even implementing simple videos explaining why someone should complete a form on a landing page results in an average of 80% increase in conversion rates.

 People want answers when they have questions, and now in the world of instant messaging, they want them in real-time.
 While forms still have their place on web pages it is time to integrate chat functionality into your website strategy.
 Leveraging the power of chatbots is also a great way to deliver more value to your visitors whilst sparking essential conversations with them to further conversion opportunities.

 A critical thing though, you can’t just implement live chat functionality and consider it done.
-It needs a solid plan and commitment to seeing it is attended to and visitors chats responded to.
+It needs a solid plan and commitment to seeing it is attended to and visitors’ chats responded to.
 The last thing you want is to provide the option for your prospect to start a conversation and then remain mute or unresponsive.
 You can implement chatbot responses to help the user with applicable content and qualify them further but you must certainly ensure you are ready to give the live chat experience when your prospect wants to talk to a real human.

 Just like a car, your website needs continued maintenance to keep it in good running order and operating at peak performance.
-Regular servicing is essential to preventing roadside vehicle breakdowns and your website is no different.
+Regular servicing is essential to preventing roadside vehicle breakdowns, and your website is no different.

 If you think that it’s all over once you have built your new website and launched it live then you are, unfortunately, just plain wrong!
-A website is never “done” and if you really want to get the best digital marketing and sales results possible from it you need to consider it as a constantly growing and ever-advancing project.
+A website is never “done”, and if you really want to get the best digital marketing and sales results possible from it you need to consider it as a constantly growing and ever-advancing project.

 Data-Driven – A very important part of managing your website is the ability to track performance results and respond accordingly quickly when needed.
 The following sections are the important pillars of successfully managing your digital marketing investment.